 Description: Describes the behavior of the command and other pertinent information.

-Setting Type specifies if the command's value is a global setting, operational setting, or neither.
+Setting Type Specifies if the command's value is a global setting, operational setting, or neither.

 Command Command syntax.

-Parameters Lists the parameters taken by the command as listed in the syntax above. Туре Specifies the expected type of the parameter.
+Parameters Lists the parameters taken by the command as listed in the syntax above.

+Type Specifies the expected type of the parameter.

 Range Specifies the valid range of the parameter.

 Return Values Lists the values returned by the command.

 Example Provides a programming example, showing the syntax of the command, parameters, and return values.
 For brevity these examples do not include echo, processed command response, command execution result, or command prompt.

-5.5.Configuration Commands
+5.5.
+Configuration Commands

 The camera has three distinct memory spaces, shown in Camera Memory Layout figure, that are used to manage the camera's configuration.
-There are two non-volatile memory spaces; one that holds the User Configuration and another behind a 'firewall' that holds the Factory Configuration.
+There are two non-volatile memory spaces, one that holds the User Configuration and another behind a 'firewall' that holds the Factory Configuration.
 The User Configuration can be altered and saved by the user to customize camera operation.
-The Factory Configuration, programmed at time of manufacture, cannot be altered by the user.
-This configuration is provided to restore the camera to its default configuration with the CONFIG:RESET command, if needed.
-Appendix B lists the factory global configuration setting values, and is a separate document from this manual.
+The Factory

-4110-0462, Rev. B Page 28 of 97 © 2016 UTC Aerospace Systems Date Printed: 1-Dec-2016 This document does not contain any export controlled technical data.
+4110-0446, Rev. C Page 28 of 96 © 2017 UTC Aerospace Systems Date Printed: 3-Jan-2017 This document does not contain any export controlled technical data.